purdue-arc/arc_tutorials/snake_tutorial/docs/04-position-controller.md

 of the knowledge you gained while writing the first node in order to write this one.

-Below you'll see the final file we developed.
+Below, you'll see the final file we developed.
 Feel free to experiment with making changes to this node, or move on to the next one.

 ### Full File for Reference:
 ```python